linuxserver/docker-unifi-controller/README.md

   linuxserver/unifi
 ```

+You can choose between ,using tags, latest (default lts 5.6 release branch, and no tag required)  or the 5.7 release branch of unifi.

+Add one of the tags, if required, to the linuxserver/unifi line of the run/create command in the following format, linuxserver/unifi:release-5.7

+#### Tags

++ **release-5.7** : releases from the 5.7x branch.

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.